emhastings/emhastings.github.io/_pages/research.md

 title: "Research"
 permalink: /research/
 author_profile: true
-excerpt: "My overarching research interest lies in using technology to create educational tools, particularly for CS or broader STEM education.
+excerpt: "My overarching interest lies in using technology to create educational tools, particularly for computer science or broader STEM education.
+Most of my work is interdisciplinary in nature and draws on knowledge and techniques from human-computer interaction and other related areas.
+My current research examines possibilities for using electronic textiles (e-textiles) for teaching CS and technology content at an undergraduate level.
 My dissertation research focused on the use of algorithmic team formation tools in courses implementing team-based approaches to learning.
 I also worked on a project for my fellowship with NIST on quantifying human skill level from historical data, which is useful both in the context of team formation and in other disciplines such as manufacturing maintenance.
-I have also previously conducted research outside of CS for my undergraduate minor in Renaissance and Medieval Studies, and I remain interested in similar work and in projects combining CS with other academic fields or creative endeavors (e.g., digital humanities, e-textiles, etc.)."
+I have also previously conducted research outside of CS for my undergraduate minor in Renaissance and Medieval Studies, and I remain interested in similar work and in projects combining CS with other academic fields or creative endeavors (e.g., digital humanities, etc.).
+Check back for updates, or feel free to reach out if you are looking to collaborate!"
 ---

-My overarching research interest lies in using technology to create educational tools, particularly for CS or broader STEM education.
+My overarching interest lies in using technology to create educational tools, particularly for computer science or broader STEM education.
+Most of my work is interdisciplinary in nature and draws on knowledge and techniques from human-computer interaction and other related areas.
+My current research examines possibilities for using electronic textiles (e-textiles) for teaching CS and technology content at an undergraduate level.
 My dissertation research focused on the use of algorithmic team formation tools in courses implementing team-based approaches to learning.
 I also worked on a project for my fellowship with NIST on quantifying human skill level from historical data, which is useful both in the context of team formation and in other disciplines such as manufacturing maintenance.

-I have also previously conducted research outside of CS for my undergraduate minor in Renaissance and Medieval Studies, and I remain interested in similar work and in projects combining CS with other academic fields or creative endeavors (e.g., digital humanities, e-textiles, etc.).
+I have also previously conducted research outside of CS for my undergraduate minor in Renaissance and Medieval Studies, and I remain interested in similar work and in projects combining CS with other academic fields or creative endeavors (e.g., digital humanities, etc.).

+Check back for updates, or feel free to reach out if you are looking to collaborate!

 ---

 # Current Projects

-I am currently establishing my research agenda at UW-Eau Claire, in the realm of human-computer interaction and CS education.
-Check back for updates, or feel free to reach out if you are looking to collaborate!
+## E-Textiles for Undergraduate Learning
+_Fall 2024 – present_

+The field of electronic textiles (e-textiles) combines digital technology with textile objects, and has applications in fields such as wearable computing, theatrical design, and medicine.
+Prior work has examined deploying this technology in educational settings, to teach such skills as circuit design, computer programming, and iterative design.
+However, e-textile-based learning materials are still not commonly used, and more validated examples of such interventions would be valuable.
+The aim of this project is to investigate the state of the art in e-textile technology, especially in educational contexts, and to develop and evaluate e-textiles interventions which could be deployed in a classroom or extra-curricular setting to teach introductory programming skills.

+_Associated Presentations:_
+  <ul>{% for post in site.talks reversed %}
+    {% if post.tags contains 'etextiles' %}
+	  {% include archive-single-talk-cv.html %}
+	{% endif %}
+  {% endfor %}</ul>

+_Associated Publications:_
+  <ul>{% for post in site.publications reversed %}
+    {% if post.tags contains 'etextiles' %}
+      {% include archive-single-cv.html %}
+	{% endif %}
+  {% endfor %}</ul>

+_Students:_
+  <ul>{% for post in site.students reversed %}
+    {% if post.tags contains 'etextiles' %}
+	  {% include archive-single-student-cv.html %}
+	{% endif %}
+  {% endfor %}</ul>

+## AI Ethics
+_Spring 2024 – present_

+In addition to my e-textiles work, I am also interested in the ethics of AI and algorithmic systems and have been involved in several events and student projects in this area.

+_Associated Presentations:_
+  <ul>{% for post in site.talks reversed %}
+    {% if post.tags contains 'ai' %}
+	  {% include archive-single-talk-cv.html %}
+	{% endif %}
+  {% endfor %}</ul>

+_Associated Publications:_
+  <ul>{% for post in site.publications reversed %}
+    {% if post.tags contains 'ai' %}
+      {% include archive-single-cv.html %}
+	{% endif %}
+  {% endfor %}</ul>

+_Students:_
+  <ul>{% for post in site.students reversed %}
+    {% if post.tags contains 'ai' %}
+	  {% include archive-single-student-cv.html %}
+	{% endif %}
+  {% endfor %}</ul>

 ---